-Head Already one of the most respected coaches in the nation.
-Tim Welsh has the Notre Dame men's swimming and diving program poised to become a national force.
-Though the Irish are on the verge of making history this season, Welsh is not unaccustomed to success, as student-athletes and teams under his care have excelled throughout his 27-year career as a head coach.
+Head 种 Coach Already one of the most respected coaches in the nation, Tim Welsh has taken the Notre Dame men's swimming and diving program to unprecedented levels and on the verge of becoming a national force.
+Under his guidance, the Fighting Irish captured the program's first BIG EAST title in 2005 and sent just its second competitor to the NCAA Championship.
+Welsh is not unaccustomed to success, as student-athletes and teams under his care have excelled throughout his 28-year career as a head coach.
 Welsh's squads have experienced great team success over the years.
-In 1978 and "79, he helped Johns Hopkins to back-to-back Division III national championships, being named National Coach of the Year on the latter occasion.
-In all, Welsh has coached 24 teams that have claimed conference championships and 18 that have won nine or more dual meets in a season.
-Since arriving at Notre Dame in 1985, Welsh has seen his teams post a 252-141 (.641) dual-meet record, while winning 16 league titles (15 Midwestern Collegiate, 1 North Star) and taking second place on five occasions (2 MCC, 3 BIG EAST).
-His student-athletes also have been accomplished, earning 11 invitations to the NCAA Championships, gaining All-America honors on three occasions, and capturing six BIG EAST individual titles.
+In 1978 and '79, he helped Johns Hopkins to back-to-back Division III national championships, being named National Coach of the Year on the latter occasion.
+In all, Welsh has coached 25 teams that have claimed conference championships and 19 that have won nine or more dual meets in a season.
+Since arriving at Notre Dame in 1985, Welsh has seen his teams post a 262-143 (.647) dual-meet record, while winning 17 league titles (15 Midwestern Collegiate, 1 North Star and 1 BIG EAST) and taking second place on five occasions (2 MCC, 3 BIG EAST).
+His student-athletes also have been accomplished, earning 12 invitations to the NCAA Championships, gaining All-America honors on three occasions, and capturing 10 BIG EAST individual titles.
+With a victory over St. Bonaventure on Jan.
+29, 2005, Welsh surpassed Dennis Stark's mark of 167 career dual-meet victories at Notre Dame.
+Stark, the only other head coach in Fighting Irish swimming and diving history, was at the helm of the program from 1958 until Welsh took over in 1985.
 The most apparent reality of the Welsh era at Notre Dame is the almost every-day occurrence that breaking University records has become.
-In his tenure, Welsh has seen his student-athletes break the Notre Dame record in every event -- on both the men's and women's sides -- on multiple occasions.
+In his tenure, Welsh has seen his student-athletes break the Notre Dame record in every event - on both the men's and women's sides - on multiple occasions.
 In all, more than 200 University records have been set under Welsh's tutelage, with the bar continuing to be raised all the time.
-In the lists of the top 10 performers in each swimming event in Notre Dame men's history, only two names still remain from the pre-Welsh era.
+The Irish established 12 marks during the 2004-05 season alone.
+In the lists of the top 10 performers in each swimming event in Notre Dame men's history, no names remain from the pre-Welsh era.
 The Irish swimming and diving program entered a new era under Welsh, as well.
 In his first 17 years at Notre Dame, the men's swimming and diving team had little access to scholarship aide.
-The Notre Dame Athletic Department decided in December 2002 to fully fund all of its varsity sports, giving the Irish a tool with which to compete with the best schools in the nation.
-Working now with a fully-funded program, Welsh has welcomed the top The Welsh File Career Record: 374-231-1 (.618), 27 years Career Men's Record: 224-126 (.640), 27 years Record at Notre Dame: 252-141 (.641), 19 years Men's Record at Notre Dame: 159-90 (.639), 19 years Head Coaching Experience:
+The Notre Dame Athletic Department decided in December 2002 to fully fund all of its varsity sports, The Welsh File Career Record: 384-233-1 (.623), 28 years Career Men's Record:

+234-128 (.646), 28 years Record at Notre Dame:

+262-143 (.647), 20 years Men's Record at Notre Dame:

+169-92 (.648), 20 years Head Coaching Experience: